 This paperweight shows just the 'owl' side of the coin.
 The back is flat and undecorated.

-This bronze paperweight is cast for us, in Greece, using the traditional 'lost wax' method.
+It has been cast in Greece, using the traditional 'lost wax' method.

 bronze owl of Athena coin paperweight